minio/docs/source/includes/k8s/file-transfer-protocol-k8s.rst

 Overview
 --------

-You can use the SSH File Transfer Protocol (``SFTP``) to interact with the objects on a MinIO Operator tenant deployment.
+Starting with Operator 5.0.7 and :minio-release:`MinIO Server RELEASE.2023-04-20T17-56-55Z <RELEASE.2023-04-20T17-56-55Z>`, you can use the SSH File Transfer Protocol (SFTP) to interact with the objects on a MinIO Operator Tenant deployment.

 SFTP is defined by the Internet Engineering Task Force (IETF) as an extension of SSH 2.0.
 It allows file transfer over SSH for use with :ref:`Transport Layer Security (TLS) <minio-tls>` and virtual private network (VPN) applications.